Outgoing

 Draft Learning Agreement

-Please note: Always indicate a second or third preference for a partner university!
+Please note: Always include a second or third preference for a partner university!
 Not every first preference can be realized.

 There is no official list of courses recommended by the TU.
 Therefore, check the current curriculum of your partner university for information on the courses offered and their content!
 Also find out about course catalogs from previous semesters if no current one is available for your exchange period!
 Courses from the previous winter/summer semester are often offered again during your semester abroad.